Brinxu/COVID-Morality/README.md

 ## Dataset Description

 This study sample was downloaded from major U.S. news media’s Facebook public page using an app called CrowdTangle.
 Following the previous study, we chose 4 categories of new media: liberal (11), neutral (6), conservative (5), and science channels (24), 46 outlets in total.
-The dataset can be downloaded here.
+The dataset can be downloaded from [here](https://drive.google.com/drive/folders/1arjfRysDY4nwcsgwTbKBCkYeLl7tq3SB?usp=sharing).

 We extracted these downloaded media postings from 2020/1/1 to 2021/6/30, considering COVID-19 topics were the most predominant during this time.
 Next, following previous studies, we used keywords to identify COVID-related posts for further analysis.
 These keywords are: Covid19, Covid, Corona, Coronavirus, 2019ncov, Ncov, Pandemic, Lockdown, Quarantine, SARS-CoV-2, N95, Social distancing.
 After topic selection, we got our working sample including 84,385 pieces of news.
 After eliminating missing value, we got final analytical sample of 61,463.